baasbank/headlines/README.md

 ## Contributing

-* Fork this repository.
+* Fork this repository by clicking the `Fork` menu item in the top right corner of this repository.
-* Clone it.
+* Go to your github account, and under your repository list, you should find this project listed.
+* Open the project, click on the `clone or download` button, then copy the url that pops up.
+* Open your terminal and run the command `git clone url` where `url` is the url from the previous step.
+* Navigate into the cloned project directory.
+ * For example, if you cloned the project into the desktop directory, then run `cd desktop` which takes you into the desktop, then `cd headlines` to enter the project directory.
+* Once in the project directory, install all project dependencies by running `npm install`.
-* Create your feature branch on your local machine.
+* Create your feature branch on your local machine by running `git checkout -b branchName`, where `branchName` is the name of your feature branch.
+* Make your changes.
+* Add your changes by running `git add filePath`, where `filePath` is path of the file(s) in which the change(s) were made.
+* Commit your changes by running `git commit -m "commit message"`, where `commit message` is your commit message.
-* Push your changes to your remote branch.
+* Push your changes to your remote branch by running `git push origin branchName`.
 * Open a pull request to the master branch.